tobiasbriones/word-knowledge/libs/js-cookie-2.2.1/README.md

 Cookies.getJSON(); // => { name: { foo: 'bar' } }
 ```

-*Note: To support IE6-8 you need to include the JSON-js polyfill: https://github.com/douglascrockford/JSON-js*
+*Note: To support IE6-7 ([and IE 8 compatibility mode](http://stackoverflow.com/questions/4715373/json-object-undefined-in-internet-explorer-8)) you need to include the JSON-js polyfill: https://github.com/douglascrockford/JSON-js*

 ## Encoding

 This project is [RFC 6265](http://tools.ietf.org/html/rfc6265#section-4.1.1) compliant.
 All special characters that are not allowed in the cookie-name or cookie-value are encoded with each one's UTF-8 Hex equivalent using [percent-encoding](http://en.wikipedia.org/wiki/Percent-encoding).
 The only character in cookie-name or cookie-value that is allowed and still encoded is the percent `%` character, it is escaped in order to interpret percent input as literal.
-To override the default cookie decoding you need to use a [converter](#converter).
+Please note that the default encoding/decoding strategy is meant to be interoperable [only between cookies that are read/written by js-cookie](https://github.com/js-cookie/js-cookie/pull/200#discussion_r63270778).
+To override the default encoding/decoding strategy you need to use a [converter](#converters).

+*Note: According to [RFC 6265](https://tools.ietf.org/html/rfc6265#section-6.1), your cookies may get deleted if they are too big or there are too many cookies in the same domain, [more details here](https://github.com/js-cookie/js-cookie/wiki/Frequently-Asked-Questions#why-are-my-cookies-being-deleted).*

 ## Cookie Attributes